Steven Universe: Design

 During the development of the Steven Universe pilot, Sugar focused much attention on the design of the world, adding notes to her drawings.
 Inspired by the idea of foreign figures (Gems) living human lives, she drew many sketches depicting their world and history.
 The series' design was also inspired by her and her brother's interest in video games, comics and animation.
 After the series was commissioned, Sugar decided to redesign everything to make the series "flexible and simple" for future production staff to add ideas of their own.
 During this time, the art director was Kevin Dart, followed by Jasmin Lai, Elle Michalka, and Ricky Cometa.
-Dart's artistic style has remained a great influence on the show long after his departure.
-Steven Sugar praised Dart's work and was inspired by him in college years, saying Dart had more ideas for the art than he did.
+Dart's artistic style remained a great influence on the show long after his departure.
+Steven Sugar was inspired by Dart in his college years and praised his work, saying Dart had more ideas for the art than he did.

-In the pilot, only two locations appeared (the Temple and the Big Donut).
-The Temple was designed by Ian Jones-Quartey, Steven Sugar, Ben Levin, Matt Burnett, Tom Herpich and Andy Ristaino.
+In the pilot, only two locations appeared: the ancient Temple that is the Gems' home, and the Big Donut, a nearby doughnut shop.
+The Temple was designed by Jones-Quartey, Steven Sugar, Ben Levin, Matt Burnett, Tom Herpich and Andy Ristaino.
 The Temple's dual faces were based on Guy Davis' ideas.
-Steven Sugar designed the rest of Beach City for the series; he was painstaking in his attention to detail.
+Steven Sugar designed the rest of Beach City for the series; he was painstaking in his attention to detail, e.g. carefully considering the interior layouts of buildings.
 Sugar also designed people, houses, cars, buildings and restaurants.
 Because of Rebecca Sugar's redesigned drawings, the two original locations had to be redrawn.

 To find inspiration for the show's backgrounds, the Sugars and Jones-Quartey went to their favorite beaches.
 The series' setting, Beach City, is loosely based on Delaware beaches Rehoboth Beach, Bethany Beach and Dewey Beach, all of which Rebecca Sugar visited as a child.
 Steven Sugar drew Beach City with a boardwalk lined with a variety of shops.
 He wanted it to have a "specific style" so viewers could believe it was based on a real location; he drew the roads and shops consistently oriented with the Temple and a water tower.
-The concept for the primary setting was inspired by Akira Toriyama's Dr. Slump, which features a small environment in which the recurring characters live where they work.
+The concept for the primary setting was inspired by Akira Toriyama's manga Dr. Slump, which features a small environment in which the recurring characters live where they work.
 Steven Sugar made the boardwalk the focus of Steven Universe's human world.